 - Install, arrange, assemble, and prepare artifacts for exhibition, ensuring the artifacts’ safety, reporting their status and condition, and identifying and correcting any problems with the set up.

-Museum and Art Technicians with little to no experience tend to make between $23200 and $31060 while the more experienced ones make over $54850 per year.
+Museum Technicians and Conservators with little to no experience tend to make between $25430 and $32580 while the more experienced ones can earn over $56730 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Museum and Art Technician is to move to a higher paying state like DC.
-Right now, the highest paying states for Museum and Art Technicians are DC, MD, NY, NJ and MA.
+One of the easiest ways to increase your salary as a Museum Technician and Conservator is to move to a higher paying state like DC.
+Right now, the highest paying states for Museum Technicians and Conservators are DC, MD, NJ, MA and NY.

-3 other factors that can increase your salary as A Museum and Art Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Museum Technician and Conservator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Museum and Art Technicians what degree they had when they got the job and most of them said they had a Master’s degree followed by Bachelors degree.
+We asked other Museum Technicians and Conservators what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.